Fithos/tgp/README.md

 ./aggregation.py -t <path to task trace> [-o <path to aggregated task trace (output)>]
 ```

-The script creates a new trace, called *aggregated task trace* (named *aggregated-tasks.csv* by default) containing the aggregated tasks.
+The script creates a new trace, called *aggregated task trace* (named *aggregated-tasks.csv* by default) containing the task trace after the aggregation step.

 The directory *postprocessing/tests-aggregation/* contains several test traces for the aggregation tool: documentation on them can be found in *postprocessing/tests-aggregation/documentation.txt*.